karmada-io/website/docs/casestudies/working-with-prometheus.md

    EOF
    ```

-3. Use any node IP of the member cluster and the port number (default 30003) to enter the Prometheus monitoring page of the member cluster
+3. Use any node IP of the member cluster and the port number (default 30003) to enter the Prometheus monitoring page of the member cluster.

 ## Reference